New guide will better connect our new homes to vital services

 We recognise how important it is that developers connect to gas and electricity in a speedy and timely manner and we’ve implemented a number of measures to help achieve this.
 We welcome the steps that government has taken to assist developers in understanding the process to get connected.

 Office address and general enquiries

 2 Marsham Street

 General enquiries: please use this number if you are a member of the public 030 3444 0000

 Please use this number if you're a journalist wishing to speak to Press Office 030 3444 1201

 Published: 19 December 2014

-From: Department for Communities and Local Government Department for Culture, Media & Sport Department for Environment, Food & Rural Affairs Department of Energy & Climate Change The Rt Hon Brandon Lewis MP
+From: Department for Communities and Local Government Department for Digital, Culture, Media & Sport Department for Environment, Food & Rural Affairs Department of Energy & Climate Change The Rt Hon Brandon Lewis MP